carterjs/grader/README.md

 3.)
 Treat the page like a website and save it to favorites or set it as your homepage

 4.)
-Whenever you want to use it, either select it in favorites or click on either 'Grader' or 'Grader.html'
+Whenever you want to use it, either select it in favorites or click on either 'index' or 'index.html'

 Tips
 ====